Table of Contents:

 How Do Touch-Sensitive Faucets Work?

-These sensors are even sophisticated enough to tell the difference in a quick tap and a more prolonged grab that might occur when you're moving the faucet or cleaning it.
-The sensor is designed to only turn on and off with a touch and shouldn't react at all to a longer grab.
+These sensors are even sophisticated enough to tell the difference in a single touch and a more prolonged grab that might occur when you're moving the faucet or cleaning it.
+The sensor is designed to only turn on and off with a single touch and shouldn't react at all to a longer grab.

 There are some valuable benefits of touch-sensitive kitchen faucets, including: